cfengine/documentation/overview/glossary.markdown

 The term `body` is used in the CFEngine syntax to mean a small template that can be used to contribute as part of a larger promise body.

 #### Bootstrap

 #### Bundle

-In CFEngine, a bundle refers to a collection of promises that has a name.

-#### Bundle